 Students of bachelor's programs will study core accounting and finance courses, along with general education and business administration subjects.
 The master's programs introduce advanced accounting information systems courses and encourage students to gain practical experience.
+These programs typically can be completed in 1-2 years.
 The educational prerequisites vary according to the program level.
+For an undergraduate level programs, students will need their GED or high school diploma along with ACT or SAT scores.
+For a master's degree, students will need to have completed a bachelor's degree and may also need to submit GMAT scores and have professional experience.

 Bachelor of Business Administration in Accounting Information Systems Program Overview